The Death of Diagnosis: Can Research Find a Better Way To Understand Mental Health?

 The death of diagnosis?

-RDoC’s true use, then, might be as a set of guiding principles that directs researchers to think about our mental health in new and specific ways that have previously been overlooked.
+RDoC’s true use, then, might be as a set of guiding principles that direct researchers to think about our mental health in new and specific ways that have previously been overlooked.
 That process might happen, in the end, without using the RDoC matrix itself at all.

 Nevertheless, for some fields, Ross and Margolis’s skepticism may ultimately be proved correct.
 Holtzheimer, despite backing RDoC for his own study of depression, thinks that some psychiatric illnesses may prove beyond the framework’s ability to link: “I think for some of the more complex symptoms, it’s a little less clear.
 Take hallucinations.
 Somebody with bipolar disorder who is hallucinating in the context of a manic episode and a patient with schizophrenia who is hallucinating constantly – maybe it’s the same biologically across those groups and maybe it’s very different.
 We don’t have a good way of settling that argument,” he says.
 The studies that might be required to prove the RDoC’s worth to these complicated questions are likely to be huge, expensive and, in the face of hostility from grant panels, not very likely to be commissioned, Holtzheimer concludes.